IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 ## Examples of Interesting Tile Sets

-To motivate this post, I'll show a few tile sets that I've come up with and some tilings that can be generated under the contraints they describe.
+To motivate this post, I'll show a few tile sets that I've come up with and some tilings that can be generated under the constraints they describe.

 ## Greedy Placement with Crude Undoing